fpant1/fpant1.github.io/_pages/about.md

 # Welcome

 I’m Frank, a recent Master’s graduate in Engineering Design with a passion for sustainability, innovation, and problem-solving — especially where they come together to tackle real-world challenges.
-Over the past year I’ve also travelled widely, gaining new perspectives and experiences that shape how I approach both work and life.
+Over the past year I’ve travelled widely, gaining new perspectives and experiences that shape how I approach both work and life.
+Check out my blog on this.

-On this site you’ll find my projects, professional experience, and ideas at the intersection of engineering, data, and business, as well as a glimpse into the journeys and interests that drive me.
+On this site you’ll find my projects, blogs, and ideas at the intersection of engineering, data, and business, as well as a glimpse into the journeys and interests that drive me.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.